Who Is Adam Levine?

 In 2012 Maroon 5 returned to the charts with its fourth studio album, Overexposed, featuring hits like "One More Night" and "Payphone" with Wiz Khalifa.
 Levine and his bandmates went on an international tour to promote the recording.
 The band continued to enjoy great popularity with its next effort, V (2014).
 The album contained hits "Maps" and "Animals."

 In 2017 Maroon 5 released their sixth studio album with Red Pill Blues, featuring artists like ASAP Rocky, Julia Michaels and SZA.
-The album hit no. 2 on the Billboard 200 in America and produced the chart-topping singles "What Lovers Do" and "Wait."
+The album hit no. 2 on the Billboard 200 in America and produced the chart-topping singles "What Lovers Do," "Wait" and "Girls Like You."

 Television Appearances and Judge on 'The Voice'

 Adam Levine began branching out into television in 2007, when he made a comedic appearance on Saturday Night Live.
 He also appeared on Comedy Central's A Night of Too Many Stars and had a cameo on Jimmy Kimmel Live.
 In 2011 Levine made the jump to a full-time TV gig as a judge/coach on the reality series The Voice, and in 2012, he landed a role on the series American Horror Story.

 In 2013 Levine entered his fourth season on The Voice, appearing alongside Blake Shelton as well as newcomers Shakira and Usher, who replaced Christina Aguilera and Cee Lo Green as judges for that season.
 That same year, Levine debuted his first perfume line, which features products for both men and women.
 He also signed a development deal with NBC for possible new series and specials for the television network.